The Impact of Bad Office Design on Employee Stress Levels ...and how you can make improvements!

 Too much sitting and poor posture prevents our internal systems from performing their functions properly.
 Long term, this contributes to irritability, depression, anxiety, and undue stress.

-You definitely don’t want that, so let’s look at the way office interior design can make a difference…
+Let’s look at the way office interior design can make a difference…

 Wall colouring can actually have a psychological impact on your staff.
 Choosing the wrong shade could be hampering happiness and productivity.

 A study from the University of Texas found that white walls cause employees to make more mistakes while red walls are over-stimulating, increase the heart rate and can raise blood pressure.
 For promoting creativity, innovation and calm, blue and green were identified as being the best colours.
+In addition to painting things green, involving living greenery or faux greenery in the workplace is a great way to bring some colour into the office and has many other health benefits to boot, as we explored in our previous post about biophilic design.

-If it always takes you twice as long to find something, or you can’t find it at all, you’re going to wind up frustrated and exhausted.
-Over time, this is tiring and absorbs energy which could be better spent on their actual job!
+If its always takes you twice as long to find something, or you cant find it at all, you’re going to wind up frustrated and exhausted.
+Over time, this is tiring and absorbs energy which could be better spent on the actual job!
+It’s also another instance of something seemingly minor that adds up to overall job dissatisfaction.

 The lighting lowdown